Reebok: Europe

 In 2006, Arsenal and France national team striker Thierry Henry signed a deal to join the "I Am What I Am" campaign on August 1, 2006.
 Manchester United winger Ryan Giggs has also featured in "I Am What I Am" commercials.
 Andriy Shevchenko started his endorsement deal with the company in 2006.

 In fall 2024, it was announced that Reebok would be the kit sponsor for Leigh Leopards Rugby League team in the UK Betfred Super League for the 2025 season.
 Leigh is eight miles south of Bolton, the origins of the brand.

+In a controversial move, Reebok signed a kit sponsorship deal with the Israeli national team in 2025.

+In March 2026, Reebok announced a long-term partnership with Serbian footballer Dušan Vlahović, naming him the global ambassador for Reebok Football.
+The partnership coincides with the debut of the Reebok Sidewinder, the brand's new on-field football boot, marking Reebok's return to the football footwear market.

+Shortly after, Chelsea defender Trevoh Chalobah was announced as the brand's second signing, further strengthening Reebok's presence in elite European football.

+In May 2026, Reebok announced a partnership with Polish professional tennis player Magdalena Fręch, signing her ahead of the French Open to coincide with the brand's return to performance tennis and the launch of the new Reebok Phase Evo tennis shoe.

 Russia

-In February 2019, the Russian Instagram version of a global Reebok advertising campaign to promote female empowerment under the hashtag #BeMoreHuman featured the slogan "Sit not on the needle of men’s approval – sit on men’s face."
+In February 2019, the Russian Instagram version of a global Reebok advertising campaign to promote female empowerment under the hashtag #BeMoreHuman featured the slogan "Sit not on the needle of men's approval – sit on men's face."
 After facing outrage on social media, Reebok removed the slogan and their Russian marketing director resigned.

 On March 21, 2022, Reebok suspended all branded stores and e-commerce operations in Russia after Russia's invasion of Ukraine.

-On May 30, 2023 it was reported that the business of Reebok in the Russian Federation was transferred to Turkish FLO Retailing and was rebranded to "SneakerBox".
+On May 30, 2023, it was reported that the business of Reebok in the Russian Federation was transferred to Turkish FLO Retailing and was rebranded to "SneakerBox".
 FLO Retailing has been cited to make Reebok-branded product manufacturing in Turkish factories for a number of countries.
 Reebok merchandise is publicly available on the Sneakerbox website in Russia.

 After Reebok (Nike, Adidas, Puma) leaves Russia, sneakers and goods enter the country through parallel imports or counterfeit products are produced.